julienbrg/personal-website/bio.md

 I co-founded the [W3HC](https://w3hc.org/) (Web3 Hackers Collective), a DAO that focuses on Web3 integrations, mentoring and learning.
 I'm developing Gov, a DAO framework built with the standard Governor contract in combination with ERC-721, and I also work on the [gCFA](https://github.com/w3hc/gcfa-contracts) project, a crypto version of the CFA Franc, a currency used in 14 African countries (DeFi/stablecoin).
 I regularly host mentoring, live coding, and ‘build-in-public’ sessions.

-More recently, I joined the [Arthera](https://docs.arthera.net/) team as a Developer Relations Engineer.
+From July to December 2023 I worked for [Arthera](https://docs.arthera.net/) as a Developer Relations Engineer.